 Cyber security is a real threat, and we need to be concerned about it.
 But that doesn’t mean we have to engage in silliness.
 And that’s what I think about the effort to add security to Modbus.
 Yes, that’s right, there is an effort to add security to Modbus.
 It’s ridiculous in my opinion for any number of reasons:

 - Will a customer running a Modbus network decide to upgrade the network to Secure Modbus or, if they do have a budget for an upgrade, will they simply choose another, more secure, more functional network like OPC UA?

-- If you have a Modbus chart recorder that is obsolete, what are the chances of finding a similar chart recorder with Modbus security?
-Will a vendor want to invest time, resources and funds to add security to devices like that old Modus chart recorder that they already consider obsolete?
+- If you have a Modbus chart recorder that is obsolete, what are the chances of finding a similar chart recorder with Modbus Security?
+Will a vendor want to invest time, resources and funds to add security to devices like that old Modbus chart recorder that they already consider obsolete?

 I could go on, but you get the idea.
 If you need to secure Modbus data use a Modbus/OPC UA gateway on every Modbus node.
 You can pass Modbus commands through that gateway, have them secured by the OPC UA infrastructure and turned back into OPC UA at the other end.

 Modbus with security is an idea whose time has not come.
 But if it intrigues you, you can find out more about it on the Modbus.org website.